 But what good is convincing if it’s not true?

-As she spent her life swooning over him, he dove into the abyss of her figure, of her life, and stole what was inside her.
+So while she spent the entirety of life blinded by her love, he dove into the abyss of her figure, of existence, and stole everything inside her.

 Until every last bit was gone.

-Until every bit of humanity left in her, until every bit of feeling, until everything was compelled from her.
+Until every fragment of humanity left in her, until every trace of feeling was removed, until everything was compelled from her.

 She became one of them.